Economic Growth, Cycles and Policy

 • Households consume less and save more of given income

-• the IS-curve odes leftward
+• the IS-curve shifts leftward

 • LM-curve remains unchanged assuming, for simplicity, that the demand for money does not change